taih304/Linux-Shell/README.md

 However, those protocol unit name sometimes can be used interchangeably, like Modbus, which is an application layer protocol, called its APDU as Modbus frame.

 # Internet accessing
+The ISP can provide either wired or wireless connectivity for internet acccess, using an array of access technologies including DSL, cable, FTTH, Wi-Fi, and cellular.
 ## Broadband residential access
 Today, the two most prevalent types of **broadband residential access** are **digital subscriber line** (**DSL**) and **cable**.